shyaka-ndamukunda/requirement-analysis/README.md

 - The interface should be user-friendly and responsive across devices.

 Understanding both types ensures the system is both **functional** and **reliable**.
+## 🎯 Use Case Diagrams

+Use Case Diagrams are visual tools that show how users (actors) interact with a system to achieve goals (use cases).
+They clarify system functions and help communicate requirements.

+**Benefits:**
+- Clear overview of functionality.
+- Identifies system boundaries and roles.
+- Improves communication among stakeholders.
+- Helps spot missing requirements.

+Below is the use case diagram for the Booking Management System showing main actors and their interactions.